 You may spend your evenings indoors and it might rain some days, so make sure you’re comfortable with that idea.

-Storage in your Sprinter van rentals
+Storage in your Sprinter van rental

-No matter how minimalist you are, if you want to take bikes, surfboards, or a canoe on your van life vacation, you’ll need to check that the Sprinter RV rental has enough storage space.
+No matter how minimalist you are, if you want to take bikes, surfboards, or a canoe on your van life vacation, you’ll need to check that the Sprinter campervan rental has enough storage space.

 Some vans have a slide-out storage area at the rear, others are kitted with bike or roof racks.
 Get in touch with the owner to find out if your gear will fit before you book.